bruce-hill/tomo/docs/nums.md

 - `precision`: The number of decimal places.
 Default is `0`.

 **Returns:**
-A string representation of the number with the specified precision.
+A text representation of the number with the specified precision.

 **Example:**
 ```tomo